Muga silk: History

 Sericulture in Assam is an ancient industry without a precise time of origin.
 Assam was well known for the production of high quality silk since ancient times.
 The craft of weaving goes along with the production of silk.
 It grew to such sophistication in Assam that it was known all over India and abroad.
 The first reference to Assam silk was probably in Valmiki's Ramayana.
 In the Kishkindha Kanda of Ramayana, it is stated that one travelling towards the east has to first pass through Magadha, Anga, Pundra and then the Kosha-karanam-bhumi ("the country of cocoon rearers").

 Kautilya's Arthashastra, a political literature of the 3rd century BC, makes references to the highly sophisticated silk clothing from Assam.
 Kautilya mentions the production of Suvarnakudyaka (from Kamrupa) along with Vangika (from Vanga/southern Bengal), Magadhika (from Magadha) and Paundrika (from Pundra/northern Bengal), of which Suvarnakudyaka, Magadhika and Paundrika fabrics were types of Kauseya (Tussar/Muga) and Cina-patta (Mulberry silk).
-The fact that Kamrupa produced Suvarnakudyaka is confirmed by the 8th century writer Kumārila Bhaṭṭa who, in his commentary of Arthashatra, said that Kamrupa was Suvarnakudya (Kamarupeschaiva Suvarna Kudyah).
+The fact that Kamrupa produced Suvarnakudyaka is confirmed by the 8th century writer Kumārila Bhaṭṭa who, in his commentary of Arthashatra, said that Kamrupa was Suvarnakudya (Kamarupeschaiva Suvarna Kudyah), which scholars believe were peoduced by indigineous tribal people of the land.
 As per the Arthashatra, the fibres of Suvarnakudyaka were of 'the colour of butter', 'as red as the sun', and of the best quality.
 Due to this description of colour, the type of silk can be easily identified as Muga.
 The text also refers to four trees (Vakula, Likucha, Vata and Naga-vriksa) which the silkworms feed on.
 Out of these, Vakula and Naga-vriksa belong to the genus Ericales and Magnolia which the Muga silkworm Antheraea assamensis is known to feed on; while Likucha (Artocarpus lakucha) and Vata belong to the genus Moraceae (Mulberry) which the Pat Silkworm feeds on.
 This is further confirmed from the 9th century thesaurus Amara-kosha which mentions that the worms of the fibre Patrorna (a form of white silk), fed on the leaves of Vata, Lakucha, etc. The Arthashastra also states that the fibre was spun while the threads were wet, indicating that the production method was still the same at that period.

 The ancient text Kalika Purana(dated between 10th-11th century) well records the use of silk in the worship of deities in ancient Kamrupa.
-As per the text, while worshipping the deities at the Dikkarvasini pitha(also known as Tamreswari of Sadiya), red, yellow and white Kauseya(meaning wild silk, probably Muga) were used to drap the idols of the presiding deities of the temple.
+As per the text, while worshipping the deities at the Dikkarvasini pitha (also known as Tamreswari of Sadiya), red, yellow and white Kauseya (meaning wild silk, probably Muga) were used to drape the idols of the presiding deities of the temple.
 It is known that Muga, in olden times, was available in yellow(natural), white(Mejankari muga) and often dyed red with lac.